 So you were physical in a conflict with a partner.
 Maybe it was a slap or a push.
 Maybe it was more.
-You’re getting a lot of heat for your actions, either from her, or perhaps from law enforcement.
-When you think about it, that’s not the guy you want to be.
+You’re getting a lot of heat for your actions, either from your partner, or perhaps from law enforcement.
+When you think about it, that’s not the person you want to be.
 Still, you weren’t responding to nothing.
 Now what?

 Admitting I needed to change was very difficult.

 The first and most difficult step, but a critical one, is coming to grips with the issue so you really can start toward the solution.
 Admitting I needed to change was very difficult.
 And, it didn’t happen overnight.
 Here’s what I can tell you: if you’re trying to justify yourself, you’ll never win.
 And, you’re making it too easy for everyone to blame you for whatever real issues there might be in the relationship.

 Here are three things to think about it: